Zurdok: Hombre Sintetizador

 The band had plenty of learning experiences during the recording and promotion of Antena, and with a name change (now simply called "Zurdok"), they felt ready to record their second album.
 In November 1998, the recording of Hombre Sintetizador began, working on almost all tracks with producer Peter Reardon.
+The name (meaning "Synthesizer Man") reflected the less distorted and more synthetic sound of the album.
 Most of the recording took place in a mansion on the outskirts of Monterrey, which Zurdok set up as recording studio.
 The group decided on a sound influenced by such Britpop bands as Oasis and Radiohead.

 This album's first single, "Abre los ojos", got the attention of Monterrey music critics, calling it "one of the best songs that Monterrey rock has produced".
 David Ruiz, aka "Leche" directed the video for the same song.

 After promoting the first single, Reardon decided to take Fernando Martz to LA for new projects as he saw his talent, Fernando Martz left the band.
 Two years later, he announced that he decided to start a solo project in Los Angeles, called Envértigo.
 Zurdok became a quintet.

 After Fernando Martz's departure, Zurdok moved on with the radio success of "Si me adverti", written and composed by Fernando Martz, the melodic "Cuántos Pasos", and the hypnotic "Luna".
 With this last song, Zurdok closed the cycle of Hombre Sintetizador, and continued on.
 This album consolidated the band's status as it was called "one of best rock albums in Spanish".
 Zurdok gained fans throughout the continent, including the United States.
 They went on tour during 1999 and 2000.

 Maquillaje

 After the success of the Hombre Sintetizador, Zurdok returned to the recording studio to make what would be their most ambitious project.
 The band flew to L.A in August 2000 to meet with producer Peter Reardon and record their third album: Maquillaje which was recorded in the famous Capitol Records studios in L.A. as well as in Reardon's own studio.
+This album is considered one of the greatest Mexican rock and Hispanic rock albums.

 After the recording, Zurdok lost yet another member.
 Gustavo "Cátsup" Hernández decided to leave the band to dedicate himself to making videos and to begin logistical planning for a movie.
 After the exit of Catsup, Zurdok regrouped and put everything in order for the release of their third album, Maquillaje.
 They decided to only send out pre-singles made available only on over the Internet, the first was "Asi Es".
 Later, they chose "Estatico" as their first actual radio single, simultaneously releasing it with a video.
 After "Estatico", it was "Para Siempre".